WordPress/gutenberg/docs/getting-started/fundamentals/file-structure-of-a-block.md

 ## `<plugin-file>.php`

-A block is usually added to the Block Editor using a WordPress plugin.
-In the main PHP file of the plugin the block is usually registered on the server side.
+When creating a block in a WordPress plugin, you usually register the block on the server in the main PHP file of the plugin.
+This is done using the [`register_block_type()`](https://developer.wordpress.org/reference/functions/register_block_type/) function.

 <div class="callout callout-info">
-    For more on creating a WordPress plugin, see <a href="https://developer.wordpress.org/plugins/plugin-basics/">Plugin Basics</a>, and <a href="https://developer.wordpress.org/plugins/plugin-basics/header-requirements/">Plugin Header requirements</a> for explanation and additional fields you can include in your plugin header.
+    For more on creating a WordPress plugin, refer to the documentation on <a href="https://developer.wordpress.org/plugins/plugin-basics/">Plugin Basics</a> and the <a href="https://developer.wordpress.org/plugins/plugin-basics/header-requirements/"> Header Requirements</a> for the main PHP file.
 </div>

 ## `package.json`

-[`package.json`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) is a configuration file for a Node.js project.
-In this file, you define the NPM dependencies of the block and the scripts used for local work.
+The `package.json` file is used to configure a Node.js project, which is technically what a block plugin is.
+In this file, you define the `npm` dependencies of the block and the scripts used for local development.

 ## `src` folder